alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

 enforce docking at the race’s stations in the correct order.
 After 20 minutes, the timer will stop and reset once you dock back at Garden Ring.

-**Note**: If you are _are docked at Garden Ring_ when the time limit is reached, you will either have to reset LiveSplit manually or re-dock to have the AutoSplitter reset it for you.
+**Note**: If your _next stop is Garden Ring_ when the time limit is reached, you will either have to reset LiveSplit manually after docking there or re-dock to have the AutoSplitter reset it for you.